Wednesday, October 23, 2013

 Our Train Ride Experience From Cordoba to Buenos Aires and Back Again

 Argentina has 23 provinces and one federal district, which is La CABA, aka the Argentine capital.
-Taking a train may be the cheapest way to travel between provinces, but its destinations are currently limited.
+Taking a train may be the cheapest way to travel between provinces, but its destinations are kind of limited at the moment.
 For example, you can't take a train from Cordoba to Mendoza or from Cordoba to San Juan.
-It wasn’t always like this though.
+I'm told that it wasn’t always like this though.
 There was a time where you could travel practically anywhere in Argentina by train.
-Then the regime of President Menem decided that the train system took business away from trucking distributors.
+Then President Menem's regime reportedly decided that the train system took business away from trucking distributors.
 So, he shut down most train service routes.
 Over time, those old railroad tracks turned into dumping grounds, which attract a lot of shady elements into the local neighborhoods.
+Case in point, this piece of sh*t garbage dump below.

 This used to be a train track